-Darwin Initiative: forms and guidance on how to apply for main project funding under Round 22
+Darwin Initiative: information on how to apply for main project funding

 How to apply

 Once you have read the guidance note, please complete the Stage 1 application form.

 If you are invited to Stage 2, please complete the Stage 2 application form.

 A completed budget formmust also be submitted with your Stage 2 application form.

 When to apply